MakeSchool-Tutorials/Drift-Unity-VR/P0-Drift/content.md

 -   Set up a VR game to only respond to rotation or translation, rather than both
 -   Add Attributes to components to make them act differently in the Editor
--   Create a cool “whoosh” effect to reduce nausea
+-   Create a cool `whoosh` effect to reduce nausea
 -   Apply Camera effects
 -   Master Time itself!